Liam27092003/CS-121-FinalProject/README.md

 *Idea, Paul Ivan*

 # *SELF ASSESSMENT*
+**Based on the given rubric for grading, the group assesed the system and it resulted to this:**
 | Metric  |  4 | 3  | 2  |  1 |
 |---|---|---|---|---|
 | Code Reusability  |   | / |   |   |